top of page

 We examine how gaps in contributions to social insurance vary across the earnings distribution.
 These gaps have multiple short-term effects on workers in addition to reducing contributory pensions.
 Using a 14-year panel from Chile, we find that earners in the two lowest wage deciles experience substantially higher gaps, a result that persists after controlling for extensive covariates, including individual fixed effects, and applying instrumental variables.
 The remaining incidence of earner gaps is a collective attribute of each wage decile that may help guide policy.
 We also analyze total gaps—which include periods of inactivity—using a 35-year administrative panel.
 Total gap frequency declines from 91–90% in the lowest decile to 26% in the highest, a larger inequality than in other estimates.
 We further measure the dispersion of cumulative total gaps over a 20-year horizon from different initial earnings deciles.
 Finally, we discuss political incentives to reduce earner gaps through closing statutory exemptions and increasing enforcement budgets.

 This study builds on recent research on international comparisons of wage-experience profiles (eg. Lagakos et al., 2018, and Jedwab et al., 2023), which finds that wage growth is significantly lower in developing economies.
-We aim to provide a deeper insight into this issue by using data from the Chilean EPS panel survey (from 2002 to 2015) merged with administrative pension contribution records.
-This is the longest panel dataset available for a developing country, with which we provide a comprehensive analysis of how formal and informal employment experiences contribute to workers' wage growth over the life cycle.
+We aim to provide a deeper insight into this issue.
+Using rich longitudinal data from Chile, the Social Protection Survey (EPS) linked to administrative pension contribution records, we construct precise measures of formal and informal work experience and estimate their distinct contributions to wage dynamics.
+This dataset, the longest available panel for a developing country, allows for a detailed analysis of how sector-specific experiences influence life-cycle wage growth.
 We undertake a life-cycle framework with human capital accumulation to guide our empirical strategy.
 We find that both the speed of human capital accumulation and the return to human capital are significantly lower with informal employment, while the wage growth with formal employment experience is comparable to that in developed economies.
-This study contributes to the literature by improving the accuracy of estimated experience and investigating the on-the-job human capital accumulation driven by sector-specific experiences.
+We also find that workers in formal jobs are far more likely to receive on-the-job training, helping to explain the divergence in human capital accumulation across sectors.
+Furthermore, the estimation framework provides a foundation for structural life-cycle models that incorporate sector-specific human capital accumulation and endogenous employment transitions between formal and informal sectors.

 Working Paper #2: "Labor Informality and Redistribution: A Political Economy Equilibrium"